Mutter (software)

-Mutter is a window manager initially designed and implemented for the X Window System, but then evolved to be a Wayland compositor.
+Mutter is a window manager initially designed and implemented for the X Window System, but then evolved to be a display server ("Wayland compositor").
 It became the default window manager in GNOME 3, replacing Metacity which used GTK for rendering.
+"Mutter" is a combination of "Metacity" and "Clutter".

 Window management

-Mutter uses a graphics library called Clutter giving it OpenGL capability.
-Mutter is a portmanteau of Metacity and Clutter.
 Mutter can function as a standalone window manager for GNOME-like desktops, and serves as the primary window manager for the GNOME Shell, which is an integral part of GNOME 3.
 Mutter is extensible with plug-ins, and supports numerous visual effects.
 GNOME Shell is written as a plug-in to Mutter.